scala-native/scala-native/docs/contrib/build.rst

 to compile.
 The `release-fast` mode builds faster, performs less optimizations, but may perform better than `release`.

-The `optimise` setting is controlled via the `SCALANATIVE_OPTIMISE` environment variable.
+The `optimize` setting is controlled via the `SCALANATIVE_OPTIMISE` environment variable.
 Valid values are `true` and `false`.
 The default value is `true`.
-This setting controls whether the Interflow optimiser is enabled or not.
+This setting controls whether the Interflow optimizer is enabled or not.

 Setting the GC setting via `sbt`
 --------------------------------